-The health cure was followed by a lot of work with the singing master Bo Sydow.
+The health cure was followed by a lot of work with vocal coach Bo Sydow.
 Together they developed something that can be called "A new Tempest voice".
 "I don't push my voice as much as I did before," Joey says.
-"I have started to work in a whole new way: Now I see the entirety of it more.
-Earlier it was more like you had to show off to prove that you were the best.
+"I have started to work in a whole new way: Now I look more at the big picture.
+Earlier on, quite often I had to show off just to prove that I was the best.
 Now I sing in a more relaxed way.
 Compared to how I sang before, my voice is much more honest now.
 Now I know what I did wrong before.
 I feel like I've become more experienced."

 When Joey got back his strength from the health cure and the work with Bo Sydow, he decided to go to the warm California.
-Together with producer Kevin Elson he did the vocal add-ons at Barkeley Studios.
+Together with producer Kevin Elson he recorded the vocals at Barkeley Studios.
 "I felt calm and relaxed when I got there," Joey says.
 "I had prepared well and did one song right after I got there."

 After two weeks' work with the vocals, the rest of the band came to the studio for the mixing.
 Now the album is ready.
 "The Final Countdown" is one of the best rock albums that has ever been made in Sweden.
 "I'm so satisfied.
 I think our fans are going to be satisfied too.
 We are not going to let them down."